miketeachman/micropython-i2s-examples/README.md

 ### FAQ
 Q: Are there sizing guidelines for the internal buffer (ibuf)?
-A: A good starting point is to size the ibuf = 2x user buffer size.
+A: For playback of wave files, a good starting point is to size the ibuf = 2x user buffer size.
 For example, if the user buffer is 10kB, ibuf could be sized at 20kB.
-If gaps are detected in the audio sample stream increasing the size of ibuf may mitigate these gaps.
+If gaps are detected in the audio playback increasing the size of ibuf may mitigate the gaps.
+For microphone recordings, ibuf will often need to be much larger.
+Unlike reads, data writes to most SD cards are not consistent - some writes can take much longer.
+For example, the average write speed might be 1000kB/s, but some writes may slow to 10kB/s.
+Having a large ibuf accommodates these periods of slow data writes.
+Consider starting with ibuf = 4x user buffer size.
+Increase the ibuf size if gaps are detected in the recording.

 Q: How many seconds of audio data is held in the internal buffer (ibuf)?
 A: T[seconds] = ibuf-size-in-bytes / sample-rate-in-samples-per-second / num-channels / sample-size-in-bytes